-Ordinarily, finding yourself traipsing along cold, dark, damp streets from concert to concert of cutting edge music, you’d expect the time to be late autumn & the place to be Huddersfield.
-Except this time it was the streets & venues of Bristol that were the focus of attention, for the inaugural Bristol New Music festival, three days packed with an impressively diverse line-up of the great & the downright remarkable.
-Bigging it up last week, i opined that it looked all set to become the HCMF of the south west, & there is, as it turns out, a connection, as Huddersfield supremo Graham McKenzie has provided what he described to me as “curatorial advice” in getting BNM up & running.
-Yet while in some ways his fingerprints could be detected all over the weekend, Bristol had an atmosphere & a vibe quite distinct to that of Huddersfield.
+Ordinarily, finding yourself traipsing along cold, dark, damp streets from concert to concert of cutting edge music, you’d expect the time to be late autumn and the place to be Huddersfield.
+Except this time it was the streets and venues of Bristol that were the focus of attention, for the inaugural Bristol New Music festival, three days packed with an impressively diverse line-up of the great and the downright remarkable.
+Bigging it up last week, i opined that it looked all set to become the HCMF of the south west, and there is, as it turns out, a connection, as Huddersfield supremo Graham McKenzie has provided what he described to me as “curatorial advice” in getting BNM up and running.
+Yet while in some ways his fingerprints could be detected all over the weekend, Bristol had an atmosphere and a vibe quite distinct to that of Huddersfield.
 It’s not insignificant, i think, that the word ‘new’ has been used in favour of ‘contemporary’, the latter carrying with it stronger connotations of the concert hall.
-BNM did have plenty of concerts taking place in familiar concert halls—the festival is, after all, a collaboration by five of Bristol’s principal venues: Arnolfini, the Colston Hall, St George’s, Spike Island & Bristol University—but more often than not, they either weren’t presented as, or didn’t feel like, familiar concert hall events.
+BNM did have plenty of concerts taking place in familiar concert halls—the festival is, after all, a collaboration by five of Bristol’s principal venues: Arnolfini, the Colston Hall, St George’s, Spike Island and Bristol University—but more often than not, they either weren’t presented as, or didn’t feel like, familiar concert hall events.
 Often this was rather refreshing; sometimes, not so much.

 Bristol began its trek into a brave new musical world on Friday, at the University’s Victoria Rooms, in the company of clarinettist Gareth Davis. i’m a big fan of Davis’ recorded work (he’s twice featured on my best of the year lists), but to see him perform live brings a new appreciation for his breadth of expression, from the most distant of whispers to full force effluvial torrents.
 Both extremes are to be found in the single work Davis played, the UK première of Elliott Sharp’s large-scale work Foliage.
-For just over three quarters of an hour, Davis improvisationally responds to an ever-changing sequence of images formed from processed & treated excerpts from Sharp’s earlier compositions.
-Early on, Davis seemed simultaneously to assume the role of both snake charmer and the snake; a later episode brought a chorale of sorts (executed via brilliantly-controlled multiphonics), which in turn yielded to a blizzard of trills & tremolos, comprising both pitched & key-slap sounds.
-The images were projected large behind Davis, & established an interesting, conflicted relationship with him.
-On the one hand, its silent austerity—acting perhaps as inspiration, contextualisation or merely a reredos—set itself apart from Davis’ wild ululations; yet its essential nature, an ongoing distortion of extant material, mirrored closely the clarinet’s continual abstraction of melodic lines, shapes & forms.
+For just over three quarters of an hour, Davis improvisationally responds to an ever-changing sequence of images formed from processed and treated excerpts from Sharp’s earlier compositions.
+Early on, Davis seemed simultaneously to assume the role of both snake charmer and the snake; a later episode brought a chorale of sorts (executed via brilliantly-controlled multiphonics), which in turn yielded to a blizzard of trills and tremolos, comprising both pitched and key-slap sounds.
+The images were projected large behind Davis, and established an interesting, conflicted relationship with him.
+On the one hand, its silent austerity—acting perhaps as inspiration, contextualisation or merely a reredos—set itself apart from Davis’ wild ululations; yet its essential nature, an ongoing distortion of extant material, mirrored closely the clarinet’s continual abstraction of melodic lines, shapes and forms.
 The combined effect was ritualistic, like an extended outburst of glossolalia.
-It was a riveting experience, & Davis followed it up with a superb lengthy workshop centred on the connections between notated & improvised musics.
+It was a riveting experience, and Davis followed it up with a superb lengthy workshop centred on the connections between notated and improvised musics.
 Bristol New Music could hardly have got off to a better start.

-Not everything on day one was so uplifting; over on Spike Island, Emptyset—whose recent releases, particularly last year’s EP Material, have sometimes proved very effective—unfortunately lived up entirely to their name, presenting an hour’s worth of bland, monotonous & embarrassingly derivative earfuck-thuggery.
+Not everything on day one was so uplifting; over on Spike Island, Emptyset—whose recent releases, particularly last year’s EP Material, have sometimes proved very effective—unfortunately lived up entirely to their name, presenting an hour’s worth of bland, monotonous and embarrassingly derivative earfuck-thuggery.
 It had all the subtlety of a 14-inch dildo.
 The rest of the evening, up in the Colston Hall’s Lantern, suffered a different problem due to rather too zealous sound engineering in the bass department, turning everything into the aural equivalent of a vindaloo.
-Under the moniker Klavikon, Leon Michener’s music is extremely imaginative & always entertaining, but his series of beat-spattered mechanically-enhanced piano etudes became dulled in the excesses of the subwoofers.
+Under the moniker Klavikon, Leon Michener’s music is extremely imaginative and always entertaining, but his series of beat-spattered mechanically-enhanced piano etudes became dulled in the excesses of the subwoofers.
 Roly Porter suffered even more in this respect—those already acquainted with his work could probably detect the music’s grandeur, but noobs would surely have been left bewildered.
-Don’t get me wrong, i adore bass, but anything beyond madras levels destroys all semblance of subtlety—which isn’t always a problem, of course, but here it definitely was, & it brought the day to a frustrating end.
+Don’t get me wrong, i adore bass, but anything beyond madras levels destroys all semblance of subtlety—which isn’t always a problem, of course, but here it definitely was, and it brought the day to a frustrating end.
 Adding injury to insult, on a purely practical note, if the organisers had had their way everything from the Emptyset gig onwards would have involved the audience standing up—over four hours of standing.
-Due to a mixture of weariness & common sense, we all sat down for Klavikon—whereupon a brace of bouncers paced around insisting everyone get up before Roly Porter took to the stage, in order to allow more people in.
+Due to a mixture of weariness and common sense, we all sat down for Klavikon—whereupon a brace of bouncers paced around insisting everyone get up before Roly Porter took to the stage, in order to allow more people in.
 Reluctantly, we acquiesced, but they’d have been infinitely wiser to supply chairs.

 No-one could really have followed that, but the festival came to a conclusion in perhaps the best possible way, a couple of hours later at St George’s.
-The Christian Wallumrød Ensemble, a group comprising piano (Wallumrød), sax, violin, cello, trumpet & percussion, create music that’s a curious mix of folk music & avant garde experimentalism with just a whiff of jazz thrown in, all channelled via improvisation.
+The Christian Wallumrød Ensemble, a group comprising piano (Wallumrød), sax, violin, cello, trumpet and percussion, create music that’s a curious mix of folk music and avant garde experimentalism with just a whiff of jazz thrown in, all channelled via improvisation.
 The manner of their pieces brought to mind the structure of Steve Reich’s phase compositions; the ensemble would begin focussed, then move through a period of relatively blurred materials before coming back into focus again.
-This approach, combined with their modest timbral palette & very deliberate style of delivery—which is above all very restrained—resulted, at its best, in a soundworld that was intense & hypnotic, leaving one with a kind of mildly inebriated buzz.
+This approach, combined with their modest timbral palette and very deliberate style of delivery—which is above all very restrained—resulted, at its best, in a soundworld that was intense and hypnotic, leaving one with a kind of mildly inebriated buzz.
 A decidedly mellow way to bring Bristol New Music to an end.

-The musical life of Bristol was good before this, but the coming of Bristol New Music has put it firmly on the map as a city that welcomes new music of all hues. i’ve mentioned both practical problems & questionable content, but it’s important to stress that all music festivals, including HCMF, have their fair share of dross, but they also have both more concerts & time to take up & obliviate the slack (in very sense of the word).
-The organisers of Bristol New Music must be unqualifyingly congratulated for putting together such an exciting new festival, one that’s prepared to take real risks in the scope & ambition of its content.
+The musical life of Bristol was good before this, but the coming of Bristol New Music has put it firmly on the map as a city that welcomes new music of all hues. i’ve mentioned both practical problems and questionable content, but it’s important to stress that all music festivals, including HCMF, have their fair share of dross, but they also have both more concerts and time to take up and obliviate the slack (in very sense of the word).
+The organisers of Bristol New Music must be unqualifyingly congratulated for putting together such an exciting new festival, one that’s prepared to take real risks in the scope and ambition of its content.
 Let’s hope it not only lasts more than three days in 2015, but that it lasts for many, many years to come.
 The start of an era!